-During winter, the Eastern Cataract dries up altogether, exposing the underlying geology of the Falls.
-It is possible to walk along the edge of the Eastern Cataract from the Zambian side during the dry season.
+During winter, the Eastern Cataract dries up altogether, exposing the underlying geology of the Victoria Falls.
+It is possible to walk along the edge of the Eastern Cataract from the Zambian side of Vic Falls during the dry season.

-Viewpoint XV looks out over the second gorge - the mother of the present day Falls - and the metal wonder of the cantilevered bridge.
+Viewpoint XV looks out over the second gorge - the mother of the present-day Victoria Falls - and the metal wonder of the cantilevered bridge.
 If you are lucky, you might also witness someone flinging themselves off the bridge - but with a bungee cord attached to their legs, of course!

 Down river, you can catch a glimpse of the sluice outlets of the power station.

 From this point, you can head straight back to the main gate and exit - a walk of about a kilometre or, alternatively, wander back along the main Falls and walk the way you came or, just a short distance after the bridge on the main walk, there is a path that takes you back to the main gate through the centre of the rain-forest - which is a great place to do some birding and look out for small game.Brett Hilton-Barber and Lee R. Berger.
 Copyright © 2010 Prime Origins.